arashmad/esri2sqlalchemy/README.md

-This tutorial shows how you can use this script to generate neccessary files for installing our web map applications.
+This tutorial shows how you can use this script to generate neccessary files which are used in installing our web map applications.

 **Overview**